Not too firm, nor too soft, this Sealy Posturepedic Elevate Gel Cool Mattress is the Goldilocks of cooling mattresses

 (Image credit: Future)

-When I had volunteers (most of whom were experts at night sweating and writing), I asked them about their sleep needs.
+When I had volunteers (most of whom were experiencing night sweats), I asked them about their sleep needs.
 Jen described her back pains and sleep needs, and I matched her up with this mattress.
-Then, I sent her a list of questions to consider while she was sleeping and then gave her a full month to sleep on the bed and then to feedback on it.
+Then, I sent her a list of questions to consider while she was sleeping and then gave her a full month to sleep on the bed and provide feedback.

 Experts generally recommend two weeks, but I was keen to give it a full month to get through a cycle of hormones and general craziness.
-Jen will continue to test this mattress for us and will keep you updates on how her sleep progresses.
-She's not being paid or bribed, this is an independent review, so you know everything she is saying is authentic and true.
+Jen will continue to test this mattress for us and will keep you updated on how her sleep progresses.
+She's not being paid - this is an independent review, so you know everything she is saying is authentic.

 Jen Barton Packer